May's Blog

 Now You need to add some dependencies.
 (Here are two of them).
 The first one is the HTTP client and the second one is Console.

-# cd action-mattermost-notifycomposer require symfony/http-client
+2composer require symfony/http-client

-composer require symfony/console
+3composer require symfony/console

 After this step, 1st part is done.
 Go to next step.